Essential Financial Formulas 2026

 σ = √[Σ(xᵢ - μ)² ÷ N]

-Measures the dispersion of returns around the mean, indicating investment volatility.
+Quantifies the spread of returns around the mean, which shows volatility of investments.

 xᵢ Individual return